-Contributions and grants receivable are stated at the amount the Foundation's management expects to collect from outstanding balances.
+Contributions and accounts receivable are stated at the amount the Foundation's management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a charge to bad debt expense and a credit to a valuation based on its assessment of the current status of individual accounts.
-Management believes the entire balance of receivables is collectible, and therefore, no allowance was recorded as of December 31, 2018 and 2017, respectively.
+Management believes the entire balance of receivables is collectible, and therefore, no allowance was recorded as of December 31, 2019 and 2018, respectively.